 Site Plan Review

 Guide to the Site Plan Review Process

-What types of developments require site plan review?
+What is site plan review?

-- Multi and single family residential construction
+- Multi and single-family residential construction

 - Accessory structures that exceed 25% of the total square footage of the existing principal structure